armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 ### `strategies.<strategyName>.<strategy>.steps`

 Borealis progresses through all the steps you define as part of the deployment process.
-The process is sequential and steps can either be of the type `setWeight` or `pause`.
+The process is sequential and steps can be of the types, `analysis`, `setWeight` or `pause`.

-Generally, you want to configure a `setWeight` step and have a `pause` step follow it although this is not necessarily required.
+Generally, you want to configure a `setWeight` step and have a `analysis` or `pause` step follow it although this is not necessarily required.
+This gives you the oppurtunity to see how the deployment is doing either manually or automatically before the deployment progresses.

 Some scenarios where this pairing sequence might not be used would be the following: